Service Identities

 4. Enter Allowed audiences.
 This can be retrieved from the ID Token of an OIDC provider.
 See the Prerequisites section for details.

 6. Create a profile for an AWS application.
-Add a service identity in that policy to get access to checkout that profile.
+Add a service identity in that policy to get access to the checkout that profile.
 Profile -> Permissions -> Policy -> Add service identities.
 For more information, see Managing Profiles.

 7. When calling Britive APIs with OIDC providers, make sure to use the OIDC token prefix in the authorization header Authorization: OIDC::{{ID Token}}.